Written by Richard Perry

 • 15+ years of trading history and growth

-• Top-level ASIC regulation
+• Top-level CySEC regulation

 • Investor compensation scheme (for European traders only)